kyma-project/cli/docs/gen-docs/kyma_test_status.md

 If you don't provide any arguments, the status of all test suites will be printed.

-To print the status of all test suites, run:
+To print the status of all test suites, `run kyma test status`

-    kyma test status

-To print the status of specific test cases, run:

-	kyma test status testSuiteOne testSuiteTwo
+To print the status of specific test cases, `run kyma test status testSuiteOne testSuiteTwo`

 ```
 kyma test status <test-suite-1> <test-suite-2> ... <test-suite-N> [flags]